Leader Stirling: Early life: 1906–1929

 Leader Stirling was born in England in 1906, the first of 4 siblings.
 His was of a family of ancient Scots and also of doctors, including his uncle Harold Leader, who was a children's physician, his great-uncles Henry Pye-Smith and Rutherford Pye-Smith, and the cousins Charles Pye-Smith, a surgeon, and Jack Pye-Smith, all Physicians of the Guy's Hospital.
 He was also cousin of David Stirling founder of the Special Air Service.
 The surgical talent seemed to have blossomed in him at early age, when, in 1911, Stirling surprised his mother after she saw him sewing a ripped teddy bear.
 Although having encouragement by his family and even a natural curiosity, the choice for the medical career was only taken in his last year at the Bishop's Stortford College, where his Headmaster received the news as a "startling new development".
 Decided, he applied for scholarships on Oxford and Cambridge but was not accepted.
 He then joined the University of London in 1924 and chose the London Hospital as his medical school.
 He borrowed £1,000 from his father to pay his studies, money he was later able to pay back.

 Medical training: 1924–1929

 The 5 year medical course consisted of 1 year of pre-medical studies at the East London College, now Queen Mary College, where he basically studied zoology.
 During his first year he was also a surgical dresser in the London Hospital when he had his first hands-on experiences with medical practice.
 In 1925 he began his second year of medical school, now studying at the London Hospital, which was followed by 3 years of clinical course.

-He graduated from medical school on July 1929, qualifying MRCS and LRCT in the same year.
+He graduated from medical school in July 1929, qualifying MRCS and LRCT in the same year.
 He graduated MBBS, and later, in 1993, was elected FRCS, a very honourable and rare happening.